Danvers school committee taking no action against superintendent amid high school hazing scandal

 “The lack of communication from school district leadership around this issue allowed these hostile behaviors to fester in our schools,” the Danvers Teachers’ Association said in a statement.

-“I want parents to know that as a district, as a school committee, all of us are committed to addressing issues that come up,” Crane said.
-“And continuing to work in making this district equitable.”
+Crane added, “I want parents to know that as a district, as a school committee, all of us are committed to addressing issues that come up, and continuing to work in making this district equitable.”

+The school committee is expected to release more information on the decision in the coming days.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)